 - Federal Bar Council

-- Former Chairman, IAG International
+- Former Member, Secretary and Chairman of the Board, IAG International

 - Prosecution of claims before the American Arbitration Association arising out of breach of joint venture agreement to pursue repatriation of substantial personal and corporate real property in Romania seized by the Communists in the late 1940s.